opf/openproject/docs/development/development-environment-docker/README.md

 <div class="alert alert-info" role="alert">

-docker-compose needs access to at least 4GB of RAM.
+**Note**: docker-compose needs access to at least 4GB of RAM.
 E.g. for Mac, this requires to [increase the default limit of the virtualized host.](https://docs.docker.com/docker-for-mac/)

 Signs of lacking memory include an "Exit status 137" in the frontend container.